dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 } until nextPrelimExecution > n, nextValidation > n, and no task is still running

-validation of TXj:
+validation of TXj {
-{
-    re-read TXj read-set
-    if read-set differs from original read-set of the latest TXj execution execute TXj
+    compare read-set to original
+    if fail, re-execute
 }

-execution of TXj:
+execution of TXj {
-{
     (re-)execute TXj
     nextValidation.setMin(j+1)
 }
 ```

 Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that follow aborted transactions.
 For example, in the running scenario using block B, a batch of preliminary executions may contain transaction TX1-TX4.
 Validations will be scheduled immediately when their execution completes.
 When the TX4 aborts and re-executes, no higher transaction execution will have been wasted.
+Validation via
+task-stealing is laso more efficient than because it
+decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.

+With task stealing, it is hard to predict an exact execution transcript, it depends on the latency and interleaving of validation and execution tasks.
+A possible execution with 2 threads may result in the following transcript:

+> parallel execution and validation of TX2-TX3 succeed

+> parallel execution and validation of TX4-TX5 succeed

+> parallel execution and validation of TX6-TX7 succeed

+> parallel execution and validation of TX8-TX9; 8 succeeds, 9 fails, `nextValidaton` set to 10

+> parallel execution and validation of TX9-TX10 succeed

+Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj it decreases `nextValidation` to j.
+This guarantees that every k > j will be validated after the j execution.

+Preserving **READLAST(k)** is more challenging due to concurrent task stealing, since multiple *incarnations* of the same transaction validation or execution tasks may occur simultaneously.
+Recall that **READLAST(k)** requires that a read by a TXk should obtain the value recorded by the latest invocation of a TXj with the highest j &lt; k.
+This requires to synchronize transaction invocations, such that **READLAST(k)** returns the highest incarnation value recorded by a transaction.
+A simple solution is to use per-transaction atomic incarnation synchronizer that prevents stale incarnations from recording values.

 The last improvement step consists of two important improvements.